brij2804/GitHub_Java/JavaBasics/OopsConcepts/Readme.txt

-This repository will contain projects related to java basics like Lambda , exceptions etc.
+This repository contains projects related to java basics like Lambda , exceptions etc.